Alcoholic hepatitis is inflammation of the liver caused by drinking alcohol.

 Additional signs and symptoms that occur with severe alcoholic hepatitis include:

 - Fluid accumulation in your abdomen (ascites)

 - Confusion and behavior changes due to a buildup of toxins normally broken down and eliminated by the liver

 When to see a doctor

-- You have any signs or symptoms of alcoholic hepatitis
+- Have signs or symptoms of alcoholic hepatitis

-- You would like help to cut back on your drinking
+- Would like help cutting back on your drinking

 Other factors that can contribute to alcoholic hepatitis include: